Scrap Value of an Asset – Meaning

 Related Topic – What are NPAs (Non-Performing Assets)?

-Example 2 – Scrap Value of an Asset with Written Down Value Method
+Example 2 – Scrap Value with Written Down Value Method

 Scenario 2: Assume that the same company in Example 1 follows reducing balance method of depreciation, there will be a variation in the amount of depreciation and scrap value of an asset.